cmongis/imagejfx/FUNDING_CAMPAIGN.md

  - Fast : Java is faster than Matlab, Python or Matlab

+## Not a software, a complete environment
+The ultimate goal of the ImageJFX project is to blend functionnality and information access.
+ImageJFX should not simply be an app where the user can execute actions, but should be a complete environment where the scientist grows through using the software.
+This is done by increasing the amount of information accessible inside the software and make making this access intuitive.
+ImageJFX plans to achieve it by integrating the following features :

+ - live chat where scientists can directly ask question and find help
+ - forum search also integrating in a software
+ - image analysis to theoretical courses : a click of a button and the user has access to a basic course on the specificity scientific images

 ## Fund and direct the future of the project
 In order to satisfy the community, the rewards proposed by the  crowding campaign can be predefined plugin that they want to be implemented.
 In other words, by funding ImageJFX, you also serve your own interest.